wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Fixed random sort order bug (thanks Joshua)
+* Strip tags from title attribute text on links
+* Fixed conditional in skip_expired query

+= 1.2.4 =
+* Fixed SQL bug that incorrectly joined taxonomies. (thanks AMoy)
+* Cleaned up _get_the_intelliwidget_excerpt to strip all but text.

 = 1.2.3 =
-* Fixed SQL bug that caused duplicate results in the post data.
+* Fixed SQL bug that caused duplicate results in the post data. (thanks MNolte)
 * Cleaned up i18l functions and created new .pot file.

 = 1.2.2 =